RakshithSuresh2001/Systolic-Array/README.md

 ## Overview

+A systolic system is a network of processors which rhythmically compute and pass data through the system.
+In a systolic computing, the function of a processor is a analogous to that of the heart.
+Every processor regularly pumps data in and out , each time performing some short computation, so that a regualr flow of data is kept upp in the network.

 A fully custom, tapeout-ready **8×8 weight-stationary systolic array accelerator** designed and implemented from scratch in SystemVerilog, taken through a complete **RTL-to-GDS physical design flow** using open-source EDA tools on the SkyWater 130nm process design kit.

 This architecture is the compute backbone of matrix-multiplication engines used in AI/ML inference accelerators (e.g., Google TPU).
 Each processing element (PE) performs a MAC operation every clock cycle, enabling highly parallel, pipelined matrix-vector multiplication with minimal data movement.
 ---

 ## Architecture